 Previous studies have suggested that these social connections are also linked with frailty in older adults.
-A study26 reported that the risk of developing frailty for people with high levels of social isolation are 30% greater than those with a low level of social isolation.
+A study26 reported that the risk of developing frailty for people with high levels of social isolation is 30% greater than for those with a low level of social isolation.
 Similarly, people with a high level of loneliness are around 2.6 times more likely to develop frailty compared with those with lower levels of loneliness.
-These associations between social connections and frailty have been investigated both cross-sectionally27-29 and longitudinally.^{9,26,30,31} However, very few studies have considered the dynamic nature of individual's social engagement, loneliness and frailty status - i.e. changes in these factors over time.
-Specifically, most studies have focused on healthy individuals and investigated how social engagement and loneliness were linked to the development of frailty. ^{26,30-32} It remains unclear whether social engagement and loneliness could play a role in altering the frailty status of individuals who are already frail.
-In addition, most studies assessed social engagement and loneliness as time-invariant factors. ^{9,30,31} Whether change in social engagement and loneliness influence frailty status over time is under-investigated.
+These associations between social connections and frailty have been investigated both cross-sectionally27-29 and longitudinally.^{9,26,30,31} However, very few studies have considered the dynamic nature of an individual's social engagement, loneliness, and frailty status (ie, changes in these factors over time).
+Specifically, most studies have focused on healthy individuals and investigated how social engagement and loneliness were linked to the development of frailty.
+26,30-32 It remains unclear whether social engagement and loneliness could play a role in altering the frailty status of individuals who are already frail.
+In addition, most studies assessed social engagement and loneliness as timeinvariant factors.
+9,30,31 Whether change in social engagement and loneliness influences frailty status over time is underinvestigated.
 The current study examines the dynamic trajectories of frailty status among community-dwelling older adults.
-The study is based on two population-based cohort studies of older adults in the USA and the UK, which allows assessing the validity, consistency and robustness of the associations in two population study samples in Western countries.
+The study is based on 2 population-based cohort studies of older adults in the United States and the United Kingdom, which allows assessing the validity, consistency, and robustness of the associations in 2 population study samples in Western countries.
 We also aim to examine the research questions regarding whether the baseline and changes in social engagement and loneliness affect the transition of frailty status among older adults.
-In summary, the questions we examined were whether lower social engagement and higher loneliness are associated with progression to pre-frailty and frailty, and whether higher social engagement and lower loneliness are associate with reversal of frailty.
+In summary, the questions we examined were whether lower social engagement and higher loneliness are associated with progression to prefrailty and frailty, as well as whether higher social engagement and lower loneliness are associated with reversal of frailty.